KBomba/MinerControl/README.md

 Command line arguments:
     -a | --auto-start Start mining in automatic mode as soon as the application starts.
     -m | --minimize Minimize application on startup.
     -t | --minimize-to-tray Minimize to the tool tray and hide miner when minimize icon is clicked.
 This option is obsolete and the config setting "traymode" should be used instead.
 If "traymode" is set to "0" then this option will switch it to "2".

 Q & A:
     Q: How can I start mining automatically when MinerControl starts?
 	A: Launch with "MinerControl.exe --auto-start".

     Q: Miner Control starts to display, freezes for a second, and then crashes.
 What is happening?
 	A: Most likely there is an error in the config file.
 Miner Control is sensitive to the formatting of this file and will crash badly if there is an error.
 Make sure your "key":"value" pairs are all correctly named and that any path backslashes are created as double-backslash ("\\").
 Consider using a validator just as JSON Lint to verify your config file structure.

 	Q: Will Miner Control work on Windows XP?
 	A: Yes, just make sure you have .NET Framework 4.0 installed.

     Q: What does donation mining do?
 	A: Donation mining will mine to the MinerControl author's address or account for a percentage of time.
 Default setting is for 2% of the time over four hours which works out to just under five minutes spent donation mining every four hours.
 If the percentage is set to 0 then no donation mining will occur.

-Release history:
+Release history by KBomba: https://github.com/KBomba/MinerControl-KBomba/releases Release history:
     29-December-2014: Version 1.6.1 - Option to selection price type for YAAMP (current est, 24hr est, or 24hr actual).
     15-December-2014: Version 1.6.0 - Configure new algorithms, including API identifiers, via the conf file.
     9-December-2014: Version 1.5.6 - Add support for HamsterPool.